-- a) The owner will, subject to par 4.2.(b) below, be liable for payment of the municipal account for the provision of municipal services entered into in terms of the written agreement mentioned in par 4.1.(b) above. - b) The occupier, if a person other than the owner, will be liable for payment of the municipal account for the provision of municipal services entered into in terms of the written agreement mentioned in par 4.1.(b) above only up until 30 June 2017 after which account will be consolidated and further charges form part of the owner. - c) The occupier will remain liable for payment in terms of par 4.2.(b) above, only up until 30 June 2017 after which account will be consolidated and further charges form part of the owner., whether the occupier was in actual occupation of the property or premises during the currency of the Service Agreement or otherwise. - d) Nothing contained in this policy will prohibit the Council to collect payment of any amount from the owner or any other person, in terms of applicable legislation.
+- a) The owner will, subject to par 4.2.(b) below, be liable for payment of the municipal account for the provision of municipal services entered into in terms of the written agreement mentioned in par 4.1.(b) above. - b) The occupier, if a person other than the owner, will be liable for payment of the municipal account for the provision of municipal services entered into in terms of the written agreement mentioned in par 4.1.(b) above only up until 30 June 2019 after which account will be consolidated and further charges form part of the owner. - c) The occupier will remain liable for payment in terms of par 4.2.(b) above, only up until 30 June 2019 after which account will be consolidated and further charges form part of the owner., whether the occupier was in actual occupation of the property or premises during the currency of the Service Agreement or otherwise. - d) Nothing contained in this policy will prohibit the Council to collect payment of any amount from the owner or any other person, in relation to the property in terms of applicable legislation. - e) The Chief Financial Officer may consolidate separate municipal accounts, or portions thereof, of persons liable for payment to the Council. - f) An increase in a consumer deposit in terms of section 4.2 and above, becomes payable within twenty one (21) days from the date on which the consumer is notified thereof or should the consumer appeal against such increase, then within twenty one (21) days from the date on which the consumer is informed of the decision of the Municipal Manager, if the appeal is not upheld. - g) A certified copy of the identity document (and marriage certificate if a woman's surname is different from her maiden name) must be submitted with the Service Agreement.

-- e) The Chief Financial Officer may consolidate separate municipal accounts, or portions thereof, of persons liable for payment to the Council. - f) An increase in a consumer deposit in terms of section 4.2 and above, becomes payable within twenty one (21) days from the date on which the consumer is notified thereof or should the consumer appeal against such increase, then within twenty one (21) days from the date on which the consumer is informed of the decision of the Municipal Manager, if the appeal is not upheld. - g) A copy of the identity document (and marriage certificate if a woman's surname is different from her maiden name) must be submitted with the Service Agreement.
+4.3 Juristic Person (Sundry debtor)

-4.3 Juristic Person
+- a) Should the occupier be a juristic person, the following will apply: - If the occupier is a Company registered in term of the Companies Act, Act no 71 of 2008, the Directors of such Company shall agree to be jointly and severally liable for payment in terms of the Service Agreement, if the Company fails to make such payment. - ii.
+If the occupier is a Closed Corporation registered in terms of the Closed Corporation Act, 1984, Act no 69 of 1984, the Members shall agree to be jointly and severally liable for payment in terms of the Service Agreement, if the Close Corporation fails to make such payment.

-- a) Should the occupier be a juristic person, the following will apply: - i.
-If the occupier is a Company registered in term of the Companies Act, Act no 71 of 2008, the Directors of such Company shall agree to be jointly and severally liable for payment in terms of the Service Agreement, if the Company fails to make such payment. - ii.
-If the occupier is a Closed Corporation registered in terms of the Closed Corporation Act, 1984, Act no 69 of 1984, the Members shall agree to be jointly and severally liable for payment in terms of the Service Agreement, if the Close Corporation fails to make such payment. - iii.
-If the occupier is an Association with legal persona, the Members of the Association shall agree to be jointly and severally liable for payment in terms of the Service Agreement, if the Association fails to make such payment. - b) Any Service Agreement signed by a person on behalf of a legal person in par 4.3(a) above must be accompanied by a resolution authorising such person to sign on behalf of the legal person.
+- iii.
+If the occupier is an Association with legal persona, the Members of the Association shall agree to be jointly and severally liable for payment in terms of the Service Agreement, if the Association fails to make such payment. - b) Any Service Agreement signed by a person on behalf of a legal person in par 4.3(a) above must be accompanied by a resolution authorising such person to sign on behalf of the legal person. - c) Both paragraph 4.1 (a) and (b) are only applicable to occupiers entering into agreement with the Dipaleseng Local Municipality